h-summit/llama3-UI/README.md

-This is a Chatting Web UI.
-It involves no more than 300 line codes of TS, so it is simple and easy to learn.
+This is a Chatting Web UI project.
+It features a concise codebase with no more than 300 lines of TypeScript, making it simple and straightforward for learning purposes.

 ![alt text](./Snipaste_2024-04-27_12-59-02.png)